 It’s getting chilly and we all know what it means!
-Winter has arrived ,the season we all love for the rosy glow it gives to our cheeks.
+Winter has arrived, the season we all love for the rosy glow it gives to our cheeks.
 It’s time to take out our warm clothes and thick blankets.
-As we cover ourselves in warm woolens, We often forget to protect our skin which leads to dryness, rashes and skin irritation.
-A lot of people even tend to ignore the skin care routine while rushing for work even though we all crave for the dreamy skin.
+As we cover ourselves in warm woolens, We often forget to protect our skin which leads to dryness, rashes, and skin irritation.
+A lot of people even tend to ignore the skincare routine while rushing for work even though we all crave dreamy skin.
 Perhaps, it’s good to develop a habit of following a suitable skincare routine along with a good diet including necessary supplements like Gummies for skin and hair, since we all know skin is the first and the most important protective layer.

-Our skin gets exposed to low temperature, low humidity and harsh winter winds.
-This might cause skin dryness, itchiness and irritation.
+Our skin gets exposed to low temperatures, low humidity, and harsh winter winds.
+This might cause skin dryness, itchiness, and irritation.
 It is necessary to take care of our skin not just from the outside but from the inside as well.

 6 home remedies to get of dry skin in winter:

 Oatmeals make a great natural gentle exfoliator.
 Combine 2 tablespoons of oats, 1 tablespoon of honey, and a splash of water.
 It is advised to heat the mixture and then massage it into your skin.
 You can use it as an immediate exfoliant and wash it off, or you can use it as a nourishing, soothing mask for 15 to 20 minutes. while oatmeal works best for dry skin due to its high fiber content and anti-inflammatory properties, honey provides the right amount of hydration that the skin needs.

 Ghee is a great natural moisturizer, easily found in everybody’s kitchen.
 Ghee is a multipurpose thing and can be used on the skin, chapped lips, dried heels, and even on eyelashes to promote lash growth.